mmeendez8/mmeendez8.github.io/_posts/2024-04-28-kubernetes-horizontal-pod-autoscaler-guide.md

         averageUtilization: 90
 ```

 So what does this mean?
-Well if you are a proper engineer what you would do is check the [official docs](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details) and try to carefully understand this.
+Well if you are a proper engineer what you would do is check the [official docs](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details){:target="_blank"}{:rel="noopener noreferrer"} and try to carefully understand this.
 But if you are like me... you probably would make some assumptions and hope for the best (only to end up having to read the docs 😅).

 My first guess was that this would configure HPA to scale up the number of pods when memory or CPU usage exceeded 90%.
 However, I overlooked a crucial detail: the calculation also needs to include the current number of replicas.
 Here’s how HPA actually works: